Frequently Asked Questions

 The executive MBA program starts with a new class of students each August.
 The program continues for 21-months ending in May.
 There are four "segments" to the program roughly corresponding to the traditional fall and spring semesters of a typical academic year.
 There are three components to the program: class weekends on alternating weekends in Philadelphia, residency weeks at University Park, and the International Immersion.

 The first and third segments includes a residency week at University Park and nine or ten class weekends in Philadelphia.
 The second segment includes nine class weekends and one three-day retreat.
 The fourth and final segment includes nine class weekends and the global immersion.

-The program has a one-week residency at University Park in August.
+The program has a one-week residency at University Park each August of the program.
 The week-long session immerses you into the learning environment and allows us to take advantage of the vast resources available on campus.
-The program holds three-day retreats (Thursday, Friday, Saturday) at the Ace Center in Lafayette Hill in May.
+The program holds three-day retreats (Thursday, Friday, Saturday) at University Park each May.
 These "retreats" are designed to immerse you into subject matter that is better learned in a collaborative environment.

 Between residence weeks, the program meets on alternating weekends at the ACE Conference Center in Lafayette Hill, just 10-miles from Center City Philadelphia.
 Classes run from 1:30 p.m. until 5:45 p.m. on Friday and go from 8:00 a.m. until 5:15 p.m. on Saturday.
 Students spend Friday night at the ACE Center to allow for additional activities, group meetings, supplemental lectures, and other exercises.